satishdotpatel/satishdotpatel.github.io/_posts/2020-09-28-openstack-ansible-octavia.markdown

 ```

-The following diagram represents how br-lbaas wire-up with br-vlan to talk to amphora VMs
+The following diagram represents how br-lbaas wire-up with br-vlan to talk to amphora VMs (Notes: Just create br-lbaas empty bridge without attaching to any interface, also you don't need to configure ipaddress also)

 ![<img>](/assets/images/2020-09-28-openstack-ansible-octavia/octavia-lbaas-network-diagram.png)